 Logan’s resume reads a bit like a “Who’s Who” of music and education.
 His musical accomplishments have included performing for the Queen of Jordan and opening for Oprah (the queen of talk), complemented by a degree from Princeton University.
 He grew up playing classical piano at the Oak Brook Academy of Music and Art in Illinois, and by his teen years was taking lessons with Chicago boogie-woogie/blues legend, Erwin Helfer and studying classical piano and composition with film composer Oscar Jasso.
 (Along the way he also took drum lessons, attended the Eastman School of Music Summer Jazz Program, and was hired for the Jazz Institute of Chicago's Jazz Ambassadors Program.)
 All of this hard work led him to Princeton University, where he graduated Summa Cum Laude with a degree in music and where he participated in numerous ensembles.
 Logan’s musical adventures have taken him all over the world: he was chosen as one of four Americans high-schoolers to perform as part of a global arts conference in Amman, Jordan (performing for the aforementioned queen), he has toured Japan with a blues band and Estonia with a Princeton ensemble.
 His educational experience is equally global.
 He taught music lessons at the Unwind Center in Chennai, India and established a music program for “Give and Surf”, a volunteer educational organization for indigenous and impoverished youth in Panama.
 In addition to music, Logan loves cartoons, chocolate and his giant orange tabby cat named Sophocles.
 He teaches piano, drums and voice for the school.

-Rebekah Fernandez - voice, piano, guitar, musical theater
+Rebekah - *Lead Teacher: voice, piano, guitar, musical theater

 Rebekah fell in love with music and acting at a young age, and followed that passion as it led her through music lessons and school theater all the way to professional productions and spots on commercials and TV sitcoms.
 The musical leg of her journey began with piano lessons, later adding voice and flute.
 Rebekah also picked up the guitar so that she could sing and accompany herself.
 Her acting experience is extensive – she has worked for professional theaters in Denver, Dallas, Virginia and PA and toured as an MC with the Radio Disney Road Crew.
 Rebekah graduated summa cum laude from Abilene Christian University with a BFA in acting and musical theater.
 While there, she was a presidential scholar, received a theater scholarship and studied abroad in Uruguay.
+She is currently working on MS in Speech-Language Pathology at NYU with a focus in vocal health, vocal pathologies, and child development.
 While not teaching or performing, Rebekah loves to play with her cats, Mischief and Echo, and enjoys nature, biking, reading and painting.
-She teaches voice, musical theater, piano, guitar and works in the front office as the Vision Keeper for the school.
+She is a lead teacher of voice, musical theater, piano and guitar.

-Patrick D’Amato – piano, composition, musical theater, vocal coaching
+Patrick – piano, composition, musical theater, vocal coaching

 Patrick's musical path has led him everywhere from orchestra pits to rock battles – he recently accompanied two different groups for a battle of the bands, managing to snag both first and third place.
 In the musical theater realm, Patrick has graced the stage (and the orchestra pit) in many local theaters including the Media Theater, Lansdowne Celebration Theater and Hedgerow Theater.
 Patrick earned his Bachelor's of Music Degree from Hillsdale College, with a dual focus in both Piano Performance and Composition.
 He has also served as a substitute teacher for two local school districts, where he has had the chance to work with kids in grades K-12.
 Beyond the classroom, Patrick has also served as the musical director for two different children’s theater camps with the Media Theater.
 He recently began focusing on a musical pursuit of a different variety – composing original music for video games.
 When he’s not participating in a musical or competing on stage, Patrick loves reading, watching really good TV and movies, and hanging out with both two legged and four legged friends.
 (He has two dogs Abby, a Saint Bernard and Ernie a Mastiff.)
 Patrick teaches piano and voice for the school.